ferrocene/criticalup/docs/src/using-criticalup/running-tools.rst

 <install_toolchain>`, CriticalUp can be used to run the specified tools
 from the installed toolchain.

-CriticalUp creates a set of *binary proxies* for tools which it has installed.
-Which discover the relevant ``criticalup.toml`` and executes the correct version of the tool.
+CriticalUp will scan the working directory, then any parents, to discover the relevant ``criticalup.toml`` and determine which version of the tool to execute.

 .. note::